engineeringwitharavind/Python/README.md

 # Python-Exercises
-Practice Exercises to get in the flow of Python
+Practice Exercises to know and implement Basic concepts using Python.

 ![Alt Text](https://github.com/aravind-alpha/Python-Exercises/blob/master/python.png)

 The Python learning ecosystem has grown exponentially in the past few years, and still gaining momentum.
-I think that many students who want to get started with their Python learning journey like me.
-It is for those reasons I have decided to re-write all the programming assignments in Python, so students like me can get acquainted with its ecosystem from the start of their learning journey.
+These exercises will be useful to know How Python works!

-All are very Basic exercises to get to know How **Python** works with **Strings, Lists, Tuples, Dictionary, Variables, Identifiers, Arguments, Parameters, Functions, Scope of Variables**
+All of these exercises is useful to get to know How **Python** works with **Strings, Lists, Tuples, Dictionary, Variables, Identifiers, Arguments, Parameters, Functions, Scope of Variables**

 ## Requirements
-These Exercises Solutions are done with **Python-3.7.1**.So I recommend you to use Python version 3.7 and above.
+These Exercises Solutions are done with **Python-3.7.1**.So I recommend you to use Python version 3 and above.

 ## Downloading the Exercises
 To get started, you can start by either downloading a zip file of these assignments by clicking on the Clone or download button.
 If you have `git` installed on your system, you can clone this repository using :